dennistanaka/dennistanaka.github.io/_posts/2020-11-07-kvm-and-cockpit.md

 ![The Login Screen](/assets/images/blog/kvm-and-cockpit/login.png){:width="600px"}

 We just need to provide our credentials on that machine.
-The `Resue my password for privileged tasks` option, as it suggests, makes the same credentials to be used for tasks such as installing updates, so we don't have to provide the same credentials again.
+The `Reuse my password for privileged tasks` option, as it suggests, makes the same credentials to be used for tasks such as installing updates, so we don't have to provide the same credentials again.

 Once logged in, we can check the VM management interface where we can check information about our machines and change their state:

 ![The Virtual Machines Screen](/assets/images/blog/kvm-and-cockpit/vms.png)

-We can also create new virtual machines and access them through the "Consoles" tab:
+We can also create new virtual machines and access them through the **Consoles** tab:

 ![Create New VMs](/assets/images/blog/kvm-and-cockpit/new-vm.png){:width="600px"}

-It also provides a "Terminal" menu that gives us shell access to the host what can prove to be convenient.
+It also provides a **Terminal** menu that gives us shell access to the host what can prove to be convenient.

 # Impressions